Pop-Tarts

-Pop-Tarts is a brand of toaster pastries produced and distributed by Kellogg's since 1964, consisting of a sweet filling sealed inside two layers of thin, rectangular pastry crust.
+Pop-Tarts (stylized as pop•tarts) is an American brand of toaster pastries produced and distributed by Kellanova (formerly Kellogg's) since 1964.
+The pastry consists of a sweet filling sealed inside two layers of thin, rectangular pastry crust.
 Most varieties are also frosted.
-Although sold pre-cooked, they are designed to be warmed inside a toaster or microwave oven.
+Although sold precooked, they are designed to be warmed inside a toaster or microwave oven.
 They are usually sold in pairs inside Mylar (previously foil) packages and do not require refrigeration.
+They are marketed primarily as a breakfast food, but (like sugar cereal) can be eaten as a sweet snack food.

-Pop-Tarts is Kellogg's most popular brand to date in the United States, with millions of units sold each year.
-They are distributed mainly in the United States, but are also available in Canada, the United Kingdom, Ireland, Australia and New Zealand.
+Pop-Tarts is Kellanova's most popular brand to date in the United States, with millions of units sold each year.
+They are distributed mainly in the United States, but are also available in Canada and the United Kingdom.

-Pop-Tarts are produced in dozens of flavors, plus various one-time, seasonal, and "limited edition" flavors that appear for a short time.
+Pop-Tarts are produced in dozens of flavors, plus various one-time, seasonal, and "limited-edition" flavors that appear for a short time.